Ad

 Visited by:

-Laura is an editor and mum of two.
-She visited Alton Towers in Staffordshire with her husband and their six-year-old and three-year-old sons on a quiet, sunny Sunday during a bank holiday weekend at the beginning of May.
+Sarah, a freelance parenting writer and editor, visited Alton Towers in Staffordshire with her husband and their eight-year-old and five-year-old children on a surprisingly quiet, sunny Tuesday during the school Easter holidays.

 What age is Alton Towers best for?